cheffelf/robot_in_a_maze/README.md

 The FindPath state is a work in progress and at this early stage is not proving that useful in helping the robot escape the maze, although the robot will eventually escape when using either method, after a long time.
 In FindPath the robot first does a 360 degree scan of the environment.
 It picks the longest path available to it based on this scan, ignoring paths that were behind it (relative to the orientation of the robot when it arrived at FindPath).
 Once a new path is found the robot will rotate to this new orientation and trigger a state change to MovingForward to start driving.

-The robot has 5 distance sensors that it can use in planning the next path, although at this time FindPath is only using one, sensor 0, the sensor gathering data directly in front of the robot.
+The robot has 5 range sensors that it can use in planning the next path, although at this time FindPath is only using one, sensor 0, the sensor gathering data directly in front of the robot.
 If the Robot it pointing North, the 5 sensors are oriented like:

 ```bash
     NW   N   NE